A Loan Agreement is a legally binding document that parties use when one lends money to the other.

 If there isn't a collateral clause in the contract, the lender would have to go to court to seize any of the borrower's assets.
 With a clause in place, the lender may still have to go to court to seize on the collateral, but the process tends to run smoother.

-Unsecured: An unsecured loan is issued without collateral.
-These kinds of loans are more common when loaning money to friends or family members.
+Unsecured: An unsecured loan is one that is issued without collateral.
+These kinds of loans tend to be more common when loaning money to friends or family members.

 An unsecured loan may have higher interest rates to offset the risks to the lender for loaning money without collateral.